 - Young Leader, for high school and college students whose volunteer contributions have made a significant impact on the hospice and palliative care organization.
 Nominees for this category must be between the ages of 14 and 22.
 Because this category is for volunteers who may be with the hospice for a limited amount of time, the criteria for longevity of service is taken into consideration.

-The NCHPP Awards Committee reviews the nominations and selects the honorees.
-The awards are presented at NHPCO’s Intensives.
+The NCHPP Awards Committee reviews the nominations and selects the honorees. he awards are presented at NHPCO’s Fall Conference.